 Road Width – The width of the right-of-way measured at right angles to the center line of the road.

-– A performance bond; the deposit of funds in or a certificate of deposit issued by a bank or trust company located and authorized to do business in New York; an irrevocable letter of credit from a bank located and authorized to do business in New York; obligations of the United States of America; or any obligations fully guaranteed as to interest and principal by the United States of America, having a market value at least equal to the full cost of the improvements.
+Security – A performance bond; the deposit of funds in or a certificate of deposit issued by a bank or trust company located and authorized to do business in New York; an irrevocable letter of credit from a bank located and authorized to do business in New York; obligations of the United States of America; or any obligations fully guaranteed as to interest and principal by the United States of America, having a market value at least equal to the full cost of the improvements.

 Sketch Plan – A sketch drawn of a proposed subdivision showing information specified in Article V, Section 1 of these regulations to enable the subdivider to reach general agreement with the Planning Board as to the form of the layout and objectives of these regulations.